True wireless earbuds are becoming popular for good reason. They offer great, cable free listening that makes them ideal for commutes or gym workouts.

 Talking of which, the earpieces are neatly held in place by Bose’s StayHear tips which feature little wings that rest against the inside of your ear for extra stability.

 Five hours of battery life should be enough for a workout, but the solid plastic charging carry case serves up an extra ten hours of power.
+Not bad, but not a patch on the battery life of the Cambridge Audio Melomania 1s (above).

 Despite all the sporty touches, the SoundSport Frees have more than enough sonic appeal to satisfy commuters.
 Sound is bold and balanced, with rich, weighty bass and crisp highs.
 These sporty, feature-packed buds sound great and tick all the boxes.